final-form/react-final-form/README.md

 #### `value?: any`

-**This is only used for radio buttons!** The value of the radio button.
+**This is only used for checkboxes radio buttons!**

+* Radio Buttons: The value of the radio button.
 The radio button will render as `checked` if and only if the value given here `===` the value for the field in the form.
+* Checkboxes:
+  * `value` is specified: the checkbox will be `checked` if the value given in `value` is contained in the array that is the value for the field for the form.
+Checking the box will add the value to the array, and unchecking the checkbox will remove the value from the array.
+  * no `value` is specified: the checkbox will be `checked` if the value is truthy.
+Checking the box will set the value to `true`, and unchecking the checkbox will set the value to `false`.

 ### `FieldRenderProps`